Ruxi

-Roger Bonet Badía (born 11 April 1995), commonly known as Ruxi, is a Spanish professional footballer who plays as a centre-back for Super League club Madura United.
-He also has a UEFA A coaching license.
+Roger Bonet Badía (born 11 April 1995), commonly known as Ruxi, is a Spanish professional footballer who plays as a centre-back.
+He also has a UEFA Pro coaching license.
 Besides Spain, he has played in Iceland, Finland, United States, Mexico, and Indonesia.

 Club career

 Ruxi started his career in his native Spain in 2014 and played there until 2019.
 He represented Pobla Mafumet, Olot, Gimnàstic Tarragona, Rápido de Bouzas and Formentera.

 In 2019, he moved abroad and joined Icelandic club Afturelding, competing in the country's second tier.

 During 2020–2022, Ruxi played in Finland.
 First he joined Kotkan Työväen Palloilijat in second-tier Ykkönen.
 For the 2021 season, he moved to Veikkausliiga club AC Oulu, and continued to Inter Turku, which he represented in the UEFA Conference League qualifiers.
 Ruxi helped Inter also to advance to the finals of the Finnish Cup and Finnish League Cup.

 In February 2023, Ruxi signed with FC Tulsa in USL Championship.

 On 30 June 2024, PSIS Semarang brought in Ruxi ahead of the 2024–25 Liga 1 competition.
 Ruxi made his debut on 11 August 2024 in a match against Persita Tangerang at the Moch.
 Soebroto Stadium, Magelang.